Morris County NJ No-Fault Divorce Lawyers

 No-Fault Divorce Involving Irreconcilable Differences

-If you and your spouse have suffered from a severe marital breakdown that has persisted for at least six months, you may be eligible to file for a no fault divorce based on irreconcilable differences.
-It is important to note that you and your spouse must have established residency in New Jersey for at least 12 consecutive months in order to pursue a no fault divorce on this grounds.
-Unlike no-fault divorce founded on physical separation between the parties, a no-fault divorce based on irreconcilable differences allows both individuals to remain in the same house, if they so choose.
+If you and your spouse have suffered from a severe marital breakdown that has persisted for at least six months, you may be eligible to file for a no-fault divorce based on irreconcilable differences.
+It is important to note that you and your spouse must have established residency in New Jersey for at least 12 consecutive months in order to pursue a no-fault divorce on these grounds.
+Unlike no-fault divorce founded on a physical separation between the parties, a no-fault divorce based on irreconcilable differences allows both individuals to remain in the same house if they so choose.
 For married couples who share children or are financially constrained, this may serve as the most viable option.